Wilko01/ESPHome/README.md

 There are two options:
 - Via the DHCP server in Ubiquity
 - Via the settings of the device in ESPHome
 Ubiquity is chosen to configure the fixed IP as the naming then can be adjusted to a more logical one.
-Ubiquity provides one central location to set fixed IP addresses.
+Ubiquity provides one central location to set fixed IP addresses and captures the MAC address for administration in the IP plan.

 ### Testing
 Add the device to the dashboard and check the results.